- Introduction: Gastric sleeve

 1 year after - like a champ!

 Congratulations, you have hit the 1-year mark!
-At this point, you will have lost most of your excess weight and fully recovered.
+At this point, you will have lost most of your excess weight, which is around 70%, and fully recovered.
 So you can start enjoying your results!

 Your brain and your body are now used to your new calorie intake.
 You have adapted to being more physically active.
 You can of course keep seeing your dietitian if you are not sure which foods you can enjoy.
 Remember, “diet” is not all bland boiled chicken and plain oatmeal.
 Explore your options, there are plenty of delicious and healthy foods you can enjoy.